afifa17112005/WDM_EXP6/README.md

     "This is the first document.",
     "This document is the second document.",
     "And this is the third one.",
-    "Is this the fourth document?",
+    "Is this the first document?",
 ]

 # Preprocessing function to tokenize and remove stopwords/punctuation